Softala-MLOPS/Security/Guide to endpoints and ingress.md

 ### Minio, [minio-ingress.yaml](deployment/mlflow/minio/minio-ingress.yaml)

-- No testing done at all
+- No tests done for this endpoint